-All Associate Degrees have a General Education core.
+All Associate Degrees have a Liberal Arts core.
 That core draws not from specific occupational or professional objectives but from thought processes of the mathematician, the scientist, the writer, the humanist, and the social scientist.
-Grappling with universal questions, students learn how the past developed answers and how past answers become foundations for dealing with questions in the present and future.
+Grappling with universal questions, students learn how to critically think about the past present and future.

-The General Education core consists of courses that are drawn from English, mathematics, the sciences, the social sciences, and the humanities/fine arts/world languages disciplines.
-They are essential elements in the achievement of identified College outcomes and together create a coherent general education design.
+The Liberal Arts core consists of courses that are drawn from English, mathematics, the sciences, the social sciences, and the humanities/fine arts/world languages disciplines.
+They are essential elements in the achievement of identified College outcomes and together create a coherent liberal arts education.